 Top-Performing Cattle Earn Prestigious Grid Master Award

-DENVER –The Grid Master Award, an honor bestowed by the Red Angus Association of America, is earned by operations that have successfully combined high-performing Red Angus genetics, skillful feeding and precise marketing to achieve success with the slaughter of superior beef carcasses.
-Nolan Woodruff, Red Angus Association of America commercial marketing specialist, announced the recipients of the 2019 Grid Master Awards at the 66th annual National Red Angus Convention held Sept.
-11-13, 2019, in Dubuque, Iowa.
+DENVER – The Grid Master Award, an honor bestowed by the Red Angus Association of America, is earned by operations who have successfully combined high-performing Red Angus genetics, skillful feeding and precise marketing to achieve success with the slaughter of superior beef carcasses.
+Nolan Woodruff, RAAA commercial marketing specialist, announced the recipients of the 2021 Grid Master Awards at the 68th annual National Red Angus Convention held Sept.
+15-17, in Boise, Idaho.

-To be named a Grid Master, entries must be Red Angus or Red Angus-influenced cattle enrolled in the RAAA’s Feeder Calf Certification Program or the Allied Access tag program, and must achieve a specified level of carcass excellence.
+To be named a Grid Master, entries must be Red Angus or Red Angus-influenced cattle enrolled in RAAA’s Feeder Calf Certification Program or Allied Access tag program and must achieve a specified level of carcass excellence.
 The program is open to both conventionally and naturally fed cattle.

-Conventionally fed Red Angus cattle must be marketed in lots of at least 30 head, reach a minimum of 90 percent Choice and Prime and have a maximum of 5 percent Yield Grade 4s.
+Conventionally fed Red Angus cattle must be marketed in lots of at least 30 head, reach a minimum of 90% Choice and Prime and have a maximum of 5% Yield Grade 4’s.

-Naturally fed Red Angus cattle must also be marketed in lots of at least 30 head, achieve 90 percent Choice and Prime, with a maximum of 10 percent Yield Grade 4s.
+Naturally fed Red Angus cattle must also be marketed in lots of at least 30 head, achieve 90% Choice and Prime, with a maximum of 10% Yield Grade 4’s.

 Conventionally Fed Division

-- Hueftle Cattle Co., Cozad, Nebraska, earned Grid Master honors on five loads, home fed.
+Hueftle Cattle Co., Cozad, Nebraska, earned Grid Master honors on four loads, home fed

-- Anderson Land & Cattle Co., Oberlin, Kansas, earned Grid Master honors on three loads, home fed.
+Anderson Land & Cattle, Oberlin, Kansas, earned Grid Master honors on three loads, home fed

-- Pelton Red Angus, Burdett, Kansas, fed by Anderson Land & Cattle Co., Oberlin, Kansas.
+Pelton Red Angus, Burdett, Kansas, fed at Anderson Land & Cattle, Oberlin, Kansas

-- Phillips Ranch, Selden, Kansas, fed by Stephens Farms Inc., Menlo, Kansas.
+Phillips Ranch, Selden, Kansas, fed at Stephens Farms, Inc., Menlo, Kansas

 Naturally Fed Division